Shreets/Bloggest/README.md

 ## Added features

--Implementation of class based views
+1. Implementation of class based views
--pagination added in class based views
+2. pagination added in class based views
--use of caching
+3. use of caching
--email confirmation for verifying account
+4. email confirmation for verifying account
--user profile can be created if it doesnt already exists and can be updated
+5. user profile can be created if it doesnt already exists and can be updated

 ## To Enable Mailing feature